yorek/document-vector-pipeline/README.md

 * An Azure subscription with access to Azure OpenAI.
 * The Azure CLI installed.
 * A Powershell prompt.
-* Download the Azure Functions zip file* from the [latest release](https://github.com/Azure/document-vector-pipeline/releases) (or build your own from this repo with `dotnet publish -c Release`, and then zip the resulting publish directory)
+* Build the code `dotnet publish -c Release`, and then zip the resulting publish directory)

 ### Steps
 1. Create a Resource Group in your Azure subscritpion in the region where you want your resources deployed.
 Ensure it's a region that supports all of the above Azure Resource types.
 Examples include `West US`, `East US`, and `East US2`.